 There was a time when Samsung firmware used to have just one file.
 But now, Samsung split the firmware into 5 binaries out of which we have flash 4 files:

 - CSC or HOME CSC

-Since there is no way to download the CSC, AP or BL files separately, you must download the full Samsung firmware to get all four binaries, namely BL, AP, CP, and CSC.
+Since there is no way to download the BL, AP, CP, CSC or Home CSC files separately, you must download the full Samsung firmware to get all four binaries, namely BL, AP, CP, and CSC.
 You’ll get these files only after you extract the firmware.zip file.
-Once you have all the binaries, you can easily flash them using the official Odin tool.
+Once you have the files for Odin or firmware binaries, you can easily flash them using the official Odin tool.

 An Android smartphone relies on components like bootloader, data, vendor, key storage, EFS, user data, system, modem, kernel, and recovery.
 All Android firmware contain these elements as .img inside them.
 Samsung firmware files keep them packed with specific encryption that can be decrypted by official flash tools like Odin before installation.
 Binaries like BL, AP, CP, and CSC pack together all core elements and partitions.
 BL, AP, CP, and CSC and abbreviated forms and below, I’ll try to explain what they are.

 - BL: It’s the short form of Bootloader.
 The BL binary with .tar.md5 extension flashes the bootloader on your Samsung smartphone or Galaxy Tab.